xuanan20020/llm-testgen/README.md

 - Iterative error-repair loop for compiling tests
 - Coverage measurement via JaCoCo / custom Python scripts
 - Achieved **95%+ branch & line coverage** on Apache Commons Lang

+---

+## 🧾 Citation

+This project was developed as part of an ANU coursework research on automated software testing with LLMs, July–Oct 2024.